gbaldeck/angular-kotlin-starter/README.md

     - Onsenui Angular components
     - Webpack (with a modified version of huston007's kotlin-loader)

-Also, note that the current output bundle size is huge, after taking it through minification and the new Kotlin-js dead code elimination tool the size should be reduced dramatically.
+Note that the current output bundle size is huge, after taking it through minification and the new Kotlin-js dead code elimination tool the size should be reduced dramatically.

 https://discuss.kotlinlang.org/t/a-new-dead-code-elimination-tool-for-js/3777